 The best way to get around Barcelona during a city break with kids is in an Uber as they appear almost instantly and are relatively inexpensive.
 There’s also a great open-top bus which young kids love.”

 Related Post: Best Beaches in the Canary Islands for Families

 If you are looking to treat the kids to something special, then consider a trip to Dingle in Ireland!
 The charming, colourful streets of Dingle in the South West of Ireland are a pleasure to explore and the nearby sandy beaches (such as Inch beach, Ventry) offer plenty of playtime opportunities.

 While in the vicinity, younger and older Star Wars fans might also like to visit some of the Star Wars filming locations nearby.
 Dingle is home to Ireland’s largest aquarium, Dingle Oceanworld.
 Regardless of the weather outside, this aquarium is likely to keep boredom at bay for several hours and is perfect for families of all ages.
 Plus visitors can also visit the new butterfly oasis to experience the wonder of the fluttering friends up close.

-Finish off your day with an amazing ice-cream from Murphy’s.
-The fabulous flavors are renowned for being among the best ice-cream that Ireland has to offer!
-It is easy to wander around Dingle by foot, but if you want to venture outside Dingle itself, then having your own personal transport makes the most sense, particularly with little ones!
+Finish off your day with amazing ice cream from Murphy’s.
+The fabulous flavours are renowned for being among the best ice cream that Ireland has to offer!
+It is easy to wander around Dingle on foot, but if you want to venture outside Dingle itself, then having your own personal transport makes the most sense, particularly with little ones!